When it comes to restaurant accounting, you want to have someone on your side who…

 You can use popular spreadsheet software like Microsoft Excel or Google Sheets for this purpose.
 This method provides a centralized and organized record of sales, allowing you to calculate daily, weekly, and monthly totals easily.

-How to Reconcile Your Accounts
+How to Reconcile Your Restaurant Accounts

 Reconciling your accounts is an important step in ensuring the accuracy and integrity of your financial records.
 It involves comparing your internal records, such as your general ledger or bank statements, with external sources, such as bank statements or credit card statements, to identify and resolve any discrepancies.